-\begin{rem} By the Alexander duality theorem, the \v{C}ech cohomology of $J$ is related to the reduced homology of its complement.
-Specifically, for a fractal $d$-cube $J$, there exists an isomorphism $\tilde{H}_{q}(\RR^d\setminus J;G) \cong \check{H}^{d-q-1}(J; G)$; see \cite[Theorem 6.2.16]{Spa}.
-With \(d=2\) and \(q=0\) we deduce from Theorem \ref{res:ex} that the number of bounded connected components of \(\mathbb R^2\setminus J\) is either zero or infinite. \end{rem}
+\begin{rem} By the Alexander duality theorem \cite[Theorem 6.2.16]{Spa}, the topology of a set $J$ determines that of its complement.
+More precisely, the \v{C}ech cohomology group $\check{H}^{d-q-1}(J; G)$ is isomorphic to the reduced homology group $\tilde{H}_{q}(\RR^d\setminus J;G)$ of the complement.
+For a non-autonomous fractal rectangle $J \subset \RR^2$, setting \(q=0\), we deduce from Theorem \ref{res:ex} that the number of bounded connected components of \(\mathbb R^2\setminus J\) is either zero or infinite, according as $\mathrm{rank} \check{H}_1(J)$ is zero or infinite. \end{rem}

+In the planar case, our results give a complete almost-sure phase diagram.
+Depending on the number of deleted rectangles, the limit set is connected, has infinitely many connected components, decomposes into parallel line segments, or is totally disconnected.
+Thus the model exhibits several distinct topological regimes, separated by explicit and sharp thresholds, whereas the corresponding picture in higher dimensions remains open.

 Theorem \ref{res:ex} concerns not only topological properties but also dynamical aspects.
-The growth rate of the rank of the (co)homology groups quantifies the dynamical complexity of IFSs.
+Namely, the growth rate of the rank of the (co)homology groups quantifies the dynamical complexity of IFSs.
 This invariant provides new insight into how topological complexity reflects dynamical behavior, making it a particularly meaningful quantity in the study of IFSs.
 See also \cite[Theorem 3.36]{Sumi09}.